biocompute-objects/portal_userdb/docs/localDeployment.md

 `npm install`

+**Set up the environment file**

+`cp .env.example .env`

+Then you will have to add values for the following:

+	REACT_APP_USERDB_URL=http://localhost:8181/users/
+	REACT_APP_BCOAPI_URL=http://127.0.0.1:8000/api/
+	REACT_APP_GOOGLE_CLIENT_ID=404409424650-a1hh4j6m9r3998v16siia2lum9un21ip.apps.googleusercontent.com

 **Start service**

 `npm run start`

-**Log in with the superuser credentials you created or imported** If you copied over the existing dbs
+**Log in with the superuser credentials you created or imported**

+If you copied over the existing dbs you should be able to log in with any of the crednetials listed in `/portal_userdb/server/admin/users.tsv`

+Otherwise you will have to register a new user.